 Regardless of which route you choose to take, you’ll be travelling on pretty major freeways for the majority of the trip, so there will be plenty of opportunities to stop for gas or food along the way.

 If planning on renting a car for this drive, you’ll find a number of options by browsing Rentalcars.com which aggregates the best deals across all major car hire companies.
+You can also browse Outdoorsy if you prefer to save on accommodation costs and hire an RV or campervan.

 How Far is Denver to Albuquerque?